 One of the most important things to consider when trying to improve your website’s SEO is topical relevance.
 But what exactly is topical relevance, and how can you make sure your website has it?

-There are a number of factors that can impact your website’s topical relevance, including:
+Several factors can impact your website’s topical relevance, including:

 Why Is Topical Relevance Important?

-There are a number of reasons why topical relevance is important for SEO.
+There are several reasons why topical relevance is important for SEO.

-For one, it can help you rank for the keywords you’re targeting.
-If your website is highly relevant to the topic of your target keyword, chances are that Google will recognize this and reward you with a higher ranking in search results.
+For one, it can help you rank for your target keywords.
+If your website is highly relevant to your target keyword, chances are that Google will recognize this and reward you with a higher ranking in search results.

 In addition, topical relevance can also help you attract high-quality backlinks.
 If your website is relevant to the topic of a high-authority website, there’s a good chance they’ll be willing to link to you.
-This can not only help improve your SEO, but also send referral traffic your way.
+This can help improve your SEO and send referral traffic your way.

-Finally, topical relevance can also help improve the click-through rate (CTR) of your website in search results.
+Finally, topical relevance can also help improve your website’s click-through rate (CTR) in search results.
 If your website is relevant to the topic a searcher is interested in, they’re more likely to click on your listing in search results.
-This can not only help improve your SEO, but also result in more traffic to your website.
+This can help improve your SEO and result in more traffic to your website.

 How Topical Relevance Works

-There are a number of different ways that topical relevance can impact your website’s SEO.
+There are several different ways that topical relevance can impact your website’s SEO.

 For example, let’s say you own a website that sells bicycles.
-If you’re trying to decide between the keywords “bicycles” and “cycling,” it’s important to consider not only the search volume and competition levels of those keywords, but also how relevant they are to your website.
+If you’re trying to decide between the keywords “bicycles” and “cycling,” it’s important to consider the search volume and competition levels of those keywords and how relevant they are to your website.
 The keyword “bicycles” is much more relevant to your website than the keyword “cycling,” so it’s likely that you’ll have an easier time ranking for the former than the latter.

-Another way that topical relevance can impact your website’s SEO is through the use of on-page optimization.
-When you’re optimizing your website’s pages for specific keywords, it’s important to make sure that those keywords are relevant to the topic of your page.
+Another way that topical relevance can impact your website’s SEO is through on-page optimization.
+When optimizing your website’s pages for specific keywords, it’s important to ensure those keywords are relevant to your page’s topic.

 For example, let’s say you have a page on your website about the history of bicycles.
-If you’re trying to optimize that page for the keyword “bicycles,” it’s important to make sure that the keyword is relevant to the topic of your page.
-If you use the keyword too many times or in an irrelevant way, it’s likely that Google will penalize your page.
+If you’re trying to optimize that page for the keyword “bicycles,” it’s important to ensure that the keyword is relevant to your page’s topic.
+If you use the keyword too many times or in an irrelevant way, Google will likely penalize your page.

-Finally, topical relevance can also impact your website’s SEO through the use of off-page optimization.
+Finally, topical relevance can impact your website’s SEO through off-page optimization.
 This includes things like link building and social media marketing.

 For example, let’s say you’re trying to build links to your website about bicycles.
-If you’re only targeting websites about bicycles, it’s likely that you’ll have an easier time getting those links than if you were trying to build links from websites about unrelated topics.
+If you’re only targeting websites about bicycles, you’ll likely have an easier time getting those links than trying to build links from websites about unrelated topics.

-5 Strategies To Build Topical Authority For Your Website
+5 Strategies To Build Topical Relevance For Your Website

 1. Write In-Depth, Thorough Content

-When you’re writing your content, it’s important to make sure that you’re covering all aspects of the topic.
+When writing your content, it’s important to ensure you cover all aspects of the topic.
 This will show your audience that you’re an expert on the topic and that they can trust you.
-You need to research your topics very well in order to be able to write such content.
+You need to research your topics very well to write such content.

 2. Get Links From High-Quality Websites